How to Animate Inertial Bounce Expressions in After Effects

 When you preview the animation, it will appear much more dynamic.
 So it’s doing an overshoot calculation.

-If I go into the graph editor and turn on the Post Expression Graph, you can it is showing you what the expression is doing via the graph.
+If I go into the graph editor and turn on the Post Expression Graph, you can see it is showing you what the expression is doing via the graph.
 We get this sinusoidal wave with a decay in the amplitude.

 post expression graphpost expression graphpost expression graph